confidential-computing/governance/terminology/common-terminology.md

 2. confidential process: a process (e.g., a “Trusted Application”) that is executed inside a hardware-based TEE, such that it is protected from other confidential processes and any hosting environment in the TEE.

-3. confidential container: an Open Container Initiative (OCI)-compliant [^2] container that is executed inside a hardware-based TEE, such that it is protected from other confidential containers and any hosting environment in the TEE.
+3. confidential VM: a virtual machine that is executed inside a hardware-based TEE, whereby code and data within the entire VM image is protected from the hypervisor and the host operating system, as well as from other confidential VMs and any hosting environment in the TEE.

-4. confidential VM: a virtual machine that is executed inside a hardware-based TEE, whereby code and data within the entire VM image is protected from the hypervisor and the host operating system, as well as from other confidential VMs and any hosting environment in the TEE.
+Note that we do not use the term "confidential container" since there is at present no way in current architectures to protect an Open Container Initiative (OCI)-compliant [^2] container from its hosting environment.

 ## Isolation Methodologies